Kaye Bradley Williams - Licensed Marital and Family Therapist - Franklin, TN

 How does couples counseling work?

 Usually, the couple will come in together for the first and possibly second appointment.
-At some point, Kaye will see each one of you individually, though most sessions are held with both of you in attendance.
-In couples counseling, your relationship is her client, not each of you as individuals.
-She wants to hear both of your perspectives.
-Kaye's goal is to help you to create a safe and secure bond, where you can truly be known and cared about by your partner.
+At some point, I will see each one of you individually, though most sessions are held with both of you in attendance.
+In couples counseling, your relationship is my client, not each of you as individuals.
+I want to hear both of your perspectives.
+My goal is to help you to create a safe and secure bond, where you can truly be known and cared about by your partner.

 There are three important components to having a healthy and enduring relationship.